 GeneCards Summary for NOTCH1 Gene

 NOTCH1 (Notch 1) is a Protein Coding gene.
-Diseases associated with NOTCH1 include aortic valve disease 1 and adams-oliver syndrome 5.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is NOTCH2.
+Diseases associated with NOTCH1 include Adams-Oliver Syndrome 5 and Aortic Valve Disease 1.
+Among its related pathways are Dorso-ventral axis formation and Thyroid hormone signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+An important paralog of this gene is JAG1.